a0rana/UserAccountService/README.md

    Response:
-   For success scenarios: `{"success":true,"message":"User debit has been processed successfully"}` For error use cases: `{"success":false,"message":"Unable to process user's debit request."}`
+   For success scenarios: `{"success":true,"message":"User debit has been processed successfully"}` For error use cases: `{"success":false,"message":"Unable to process user's debit request."}` We are handling expired credits during processing the debits(ignore those) and also we have a scheduled job to mark them as expired.

 3. GET /transactions
    Request: `{"userid":"7507decb-0f2d-4510-8202-c78699ed3153"}`